DigitalHarborFoundation/interactive-gallery-v2/src/entries/maker-foundations/2019spring/king.md

 The challenges i faced were programming the game

-its a really hard game so good luck.
+One thing I'd like to tell people is that its a really hard game so good luck.

-how to program in scratch and in website
+I learned how to program in scratch and in website

-good luck trying to program
+One thing I'd tell someone else who wanted to make this project is good luck trying to program